lewinnovation/meccanico/docs/models/job.md

 4. Customer and vehicle can only be changed when status is BOOKED
 5. Timestamps auto-set on status transitions (startedAt for IN_PROGRESS, completedAt for COMPLETED)
 6. Tax rate defaults to shop setting but can be overridden
+7. Odometer reading can be recorded when creating/updating jobs (optional)
+8. When odometer is set on a job, a VehicleOdometerReading record is created with source='job'
-7. Jobs can be duplicated (creates new BOOKED job)
+9. Jobs can be duplicated (creates new BOOKED job)
-8. Completed jobs can be converted to invoices
+10. Completed jobs can be converted to invoices

 ---